102 West Main Street Burnsville NC 28714

 Keenly aware of the great role art plays in forming awareness and skills in our youth, Toe River Arts views arts education as one of the foundations of its mission.
 Involvement in the arts results in gains in math, reading, cognitive ability, critical thinking, and verbal skills.
 Experiencing the arts first hand improves motivation, concentration, confidence, and promotes a teamwork mentality.
 Merely opening young eyes to new ways of seeing creates the base to forge social bonds and community.
 And once a year, the arts council celebrates the child, from kindergarten through high school, from public to private to homeschooled with a festive recognition of burgeoning talent.

-We celebrate the work of the hardworking Yancey art teachers—Marcia Huskins for grades K-5, Keli Miller at the middle schools, and Christy Edwards at Mountain Heritage High.
-These individuals spend the entire year developing curriculum-based projects and teaching arts to over 3,000 students.
-These exhibits continue to confirm their dedication to their students and their support of arts in education.
+We recognize and celebrate the hard working, dedicated art teachers.
+Yancey County’s art teachers include Marcia Huskins for grades K-5, Keli Miller at the middle schools, and Christy Edwards at Mountain Heritage High.
+And we can’t forget the teachers in the private and home school settings.
+These individuals spend the entire year developing curriculum-based projects and teaching arts to over 4,000 students.
+These exhibits continue to demonstrate their dedication to their students and their support of arts in education.

 One of Toe River Arts new community funded arts programs is Carousel, which teaches the arts educators a new art form in hands-on workshops.
 We scheduled a professional development workshop for Yancey and Mitchell county art teachers in October, and provide those who attend with lesson plans and art materials that are otherwise unavailable to use in their classrooms.
 This year our Carousel program offered paper clay materials.
 We hope to see some of that new work on display in February.